wp-plugins/vacancy-personal-edition/readme.txt

 = Coming Soon =
 * Payment Gateway to require payment for user submitted reservations
-* Customizable form fields for reservations
+* Customizable form builder for reservations

 = Please Vote and Enjoy =